-Starting with the 1999 era, Prince began delivering stellar, unique and memorable B-sides for his hit singles.
+Starting with the 1999 era, Prince began delivering stellar, unique, and memorable B-sides for his hit singles.
 I reviewed all of these 1999 era B-sides, including the “Little Red Corvette” 12″ remix here: High Speed Dub Review: Prince’s 1999 Era B-Sides and 12″ Remixes.
 Now it’s time for me to tackle the next album era, Purple Rain.

-Erotic City (Make Love Not War Erotic City Come Alive) – The B-side to the second #1 hit released from Purple Rain, “Let’s Go Crazy”, is without a doubt, the most notorious of the bunch.
-Prince and Sheila E. channel George Clinton’s P-Funk style while singing about a sexual utopia where they can fuck (or “funk”, if you believe a much more pious Sheila decades later) until the dawn.
+Erotic City (Make Love Not War Erotic City Come Alive) – The B-side to the second #1 hit released from Purple Rain, “Let’s Go Crazy,” is, without a doubt, the most notorious of the bunch.
+Prince and Sheila E. channel George Clinton’s P-Funk style while singing about a sexual utopia where they can fuck (or “funk,” if you believe a much more pious Sheila decades later) until the dawn.
 Prince’s sex as salvation motif seemed to reach its zenith with this track.
 Futuristic.
 Funky.
 Vulgar.
 Did I say funky?

-Often forgotten about when discussing Prince’s classic ’80s B-sides, ALC might suffer a bit from it’s slow musical delivery and repetitive song structure.
+Often forgotten about when discussing Prince’s classic ’80s B-sides, ALC might suffer a bit from its slow musical delivery and repetitive song structure.
 However, Prince’s lyrics, filled with humorous details about his time with the doomed lover (“remember when we swam naked in your father’s pool”) and references to playing Pokeno and drinking banana daiquiris, elevate it enough to be a standout.
-Prince also delivers the lyrics very effectively and puts a ton of emotion into a song that is for all measures, fictional.
+Prince also delivers the lyrics very effectively and puts a ton of emotion into a song that is, for all measures, fictional.
 It’s a song that should be played at least once a year.
 I recommend the 12″ version with the extra verse that provides a bit more explanation to Prince’s annual banana daiquiris benders.